Sounds of the 70s: Theme tune

 The theme tune for the programme was usually a George Martin piece known as "Theme One", played in baroque style on a church organ.
 It was the version by Van der Graaf Generator.
 Martin had written the piece some years earlier as a theme tune for Radio 1.
 Variations included Mike Harding's use of the central guitar solo from "Heartbreaker" by Led Zeppelin, and Alan Black's regular closing theme, which was the piano and voice coda from "Pilgrim's Progress" by Procol Harum.

-Steve Harley: Sounds of the 70s
+Sounds of the 70s (BBC Radio 2)

-In 2000, another programme with the name Sounds of the 70s, but unrelated to the original, began broadcasting on BBC Radio 2.
+In 2000, another programme with the name Steve Harley: Sounds of the 70s, but unrelated to the original, began broadcasting on BBC Radio 2.
 Hosted by Steve Harley, the thirty-minute programme featured rock and pop tracks from the 1970s.
 In 2008, following several series, the show was dropped from the Radio 2 schedule for a year.
 The last programme was aired on 27 March 2008.